belleza20/pythonprojects/README.md

 # Simple-Django-Blog

-A simple django blog developed using Material Design For Bootstrap 5, Django 3.17 and images from Unsplash
+A simple django blog developed using:
+*Material Design For Bootstrap 5
+*Django 3.17
+*Images from Unsplash